MacArthur Fellows

 • Potential for the Fellowship to facilitate subsequent creative work

 The Foundation does not require or expect specific products or reports from MacArthur Fellows and does not evaluate recipients' creativity during the term of the fellowship.
-The MacArthur Fellowship is a "no strings attached" award in support of people, not projects.
+The MacArthur Fellowship is a "no-strings-attached" award in support of people, not projects.
 Each fellowship comes with an award of $800,000 to the recipient, paid out in equal quarterly installments over five years.

 How Fellows are Chosen

-Nominations are evaluated by an independent Selection Committee composed of about a dozen leaders in the arts, sciences, humanities professions, and for-profit and nonprofit communities.
-Each nomination is considered with respect to the program's selection criteria, based on the nomination letter along with original works of the nominee and evaluations from other experts collected by the program staff.
+Nominations are evaluated by an independent Selection Committee composed of a rotating roster of leaders in the arts, sciences, and humanities professions and in the for-profit and nonprofit communities.
+Selectors consider each nominee with respect to the program's selection criteria and based on the nomination letter(s), evaluations from other experts collected by the program Staff, and examples of the nominee’s work.

 The Fellows Program does not accept applications or unsolicited nominations.

-Nominators, evaluators, and selectors all serve anonymously and their correspondence is kept confidential.
-This policy enables participants to provide their honest impressions independent of outside influence.
+Nominators, evaluators, and selectors all serve anonymously, and their correspondence is kept confidential.
+This policy enables participants to provide their honest impressions, independent of outside influence.

 Eligibility